When You’re the Mom of a Bully

 I could feel my face turning red, the anger boiling inside and rising.
 She had me backed into a corner and this mama bear was about to claw.
 But by some miracle, I uttered a shaking apology and carried my little boy to a quiet corner and hugged him close.

-The woman didn’t know, but in that moment, she gave my little boy a title that felt like a prison sentence.
-Bully.
+The woman didn’t know, but in that moment, she gave my little boy a title that felt like a verdict: Bully.
 With one word, she painted a red letter on his chest and made sure that every other mom on that playground knew what my kid was.

 Who stops to think about the bully?